PowerShell/platyPS/docs/Update-MarkdownHelp.md

 ```

 ## DESCRIPTION
-Update platyPS markdown help files in place.
-Files content would be alternated.
+The **Update-MarkdownHelp** cmdlet updates PlatyPS markdown help files without completely replacing the content of the files.

-Some parameters attributes changes over time, i.e. parameter sets, types, default value, required, etc.
+Some parameters attributes changes over time.
+For instance, parameter sets, types, default value, and required.
+The cmdlet updates markdown help to reflect those changes.
+It also adds placeholder text to the markdown file for any new parameter.

-Automatically propogate these changes to your markdown help file:
+To propagate changes to your markdown help files, do the following:

-- Load new version of the module in your PowerShell session.
+- Load the new version of the module into your Windows PowerShell session.
-- Call Update-MarkdownHelp.
+- Run the **Update-MarkdownHelp** cmdlet to update the files.
 - Check new parameters metadata in the markdown files.

-It also will contain placeholders for new parameters to speed-up your help-authoring expirience.
 ## EXAMPLES

-### Example 1 (Update all files in a folder)
+### Example 1: Update all files in a folder
 ```
-PS C:\> Update-MarkdownHelp .\docs
+PS C:\> Update-MarkdownHelp -Path ".\docs"

-    Directory: D:\dev\platyPS\docs
+    Directory: D:\working\PlatyPS\docs

 Mode                LastWriteTime         Length Name